 Treatment of Native Americans

-Hayes's Indian policy was paternalistic, yet fundamentally decent.
-In the late nineteenth century, the federal government appropriated several million dollars annually for the support of Native Americans who had been forced off their lands and on to reservations which could not adequately sustain them.
-Hayes’s secretary of the interior, Carl Schurz, reformed the Indian Bureau, the agency in his department that administered policies affecting Native Americans.
-Schurz cleaned out a ring within the bureau that had received gifts from Indian contractors and was defrauding both the Native Americans and the government.
+Under Hayes, the federal government did appropriate several million dollars annually to support Native Americans who had been forced off their lands and on to unsustainable reservations,.
+And in line with Hayes’s spirit of clean government, his secretary of the interior, Carl Schurz, sought limited reforms in the Indian Bureau, the agency in his department that administered policies affecting Native Americans.
+In particular, Schurz cleaned out a ring within the bureau that had received gifts from contractors and was defrauding both the Native Americans and the government.

 Despite that beginning, the removal of both the Nez Perce from their ancestral lands in eastern Oregon and of the Ponca from their reserve along the Missouri River in the Dakota Territory had tragic consequences.
 Both of these removals had been decided upon during the Grant administration and were carried out during the first three months of Hayes's term.
 The eviction of the Nez Perce from the Wallowa Valley led to a war that lasted from June to October 1877, during which time the Nez Perce out-maneuvered and out-fought the U.S. Army on a 1,700-mile retreat before they were forced to surrender in Montana just south of the Canadian border.
 The federal government sent the surviving Nez Perce to the Indian Territory (present day Oklahoma).